k2workflow/K2-G-Suite-Add-on/README.md

 A user can do the following without ever having to leave the G Suite experience.

-- Access the K2 Designer to build new workflows for a Google Drive drive
 - Initiate a workflow on an item in Google Drive or Gmail for simple or complex routing scenarios while integrating with other line-of-business systems across the organization
 - Be assigned a task related to a piece of content in Google Drive or Gmail and action that task – along with seeing any relevant details/context surrounding that task

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)